StellarNavi/StellarNavi.github.io/README.md

 <p>My ePortfolio showcases three major enhancements representing the core areas of computer science: <strong>software engineering</strong>, <strong>algorithms and data structures</strong>, and <strong>databases</strong>.
 Collectively, these artifacts demonstrate my ability to turn well-designed ideas into production-ready applications that deliver value.
 As I enter the next stage of my career, I bring a passion for data-driven problem solving, continuous learning, and building solutions that balance innovation with security and performance.</p>

 ### Demonstrating Professional Competencies
-* Collaborating in a team environment: Used feature branches (enh1/2/3 → dev → main), performed merges with conflict resolution, and documented changes for review, these are all habits that translate directly into a real-world workflows within a team enviornment.
+* **Collaborating in a team environment:** Used feature branches (enh1/2/3 → dev → main), performed merges with conflict resolution, and documented changes for review, these are all habits that translate directly into a real-world workflows within a team environment.
-* Communicating with stakeholders: Explain requirements and trade-offs in a way that both technical and non-technical audiences can follow (examples: why a normalized schema + views are more efficient than ad-hoc queries or costly loops, why security matters at every step and practiced maintaining concise READMEs, code comments and other documentation).
+* **Communicating with stakeholders:** Explain requirements and trade-offs in a way that both technical and non-technical audiences can follow (examples: why a normalized schema + views are more efficient than ad-hoc queries or costly loops, why security matters at every step and practiced maintaining concise READMEs, code comments and other documentation).
-* Data structures & algorithms: Applied indexing strategies, window functions, choosing the best algorithm for the need and implementing efficient server-side computations to keep UIs snappy and real-time metrics accurate at scale.
+* **Data structures & algorithms:** Applied indexing strategies, window functions, choosing the best algorithm for the need and implementing efficient server-side computations to keep UIs snappy and real-time metrics accurate at scale.
-* Software engineering & database: Produced an easily maintainable Flask codebase, reproducible Postgres database structure with easilly seedable SQL and modularized code with a templated user interface that is easy to maintain demonstrating full-stack competency.
+* **Software engineering & database:** Produced an easily maintainable Flask codebase, reproducible Postgres database structure with easily seedable SQL and modularized code with a templated user interface that is easy to maintain demonstrating full-stack competency.
-* Security mindset: Practiced a security mindset throughout the entire process with strongly hashed credentials, validated inputs, safe file paths and considered abuse cases such as path traversal, and CSRF (cross-site request forgery) through requiring the users passwords at destructive action requests even thorugh authentication during the current session is already active.
+* **Security mindset:** Practiced a security mindset throughout the entire process with strongly hashed credentials, validated inputs, safe file paths and considered abuse cases such as path traversal, and CSRF (cross-site request forgery) through requiring the users passwords at destructive action requests even thorugh authentication during the current session is already active.

 #### What is MyMessierTracker?
 I chose to develop this project to show how these topics all fit together in a singular project as a whole.
 Together these illustrate a polished product that is secure for managing user data and providing a meaningful and reliable tool within a modern, easy to use interface.
-MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your captures of the Messier DSOs (deep sky objects), upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
+MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your captures of the Messier DSOs (deep-sky objects), upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
 It also includes real catalog data (object types, RA/Dec location, magnitude) with rarity scores and progress metrics.
 It aims to help users track and journal their Messier-object observations while inspiring astrophotographers to continue gazing upward and capturing the wonders of the night sky.

-You can access <a href="https://mymessiertracker.com" target="_blank" rel="noopener"><strong>My Messier Tracker</strong></a> by creating your own account or exploring it with some data already populated for your convinience by using the following demo account creditials: EMAIL=demo@pending.com and PW=demo1.
+You can access <a href="https://mymessiertracker.com" target="_blank" rel="noopener"><strong>My Messier Tracker</strong></a> by creating your own account or exploring it with some data already populated for your convenience by using the following demo account credentials: EMAIL=demo@mymessiertracker.com and PW=demo1.

 ## Code Review
 Here I discuss the code behind an early version of the web app, the structure of the database and the planned development of enhancements.
 Below you can also find the code files for this earlier version as well as the code files after the enhancements were published.